-- Students who take 2 hr BI classes will have to increase the number of elective hours to obtain the 64 hrs needed for the degree. - Students in adult programs are not required to take the lab courses, thereby reducing the total science requirement from 8 to 6 hours. - Students in adult programs are not required to take FAFE 1111 or FATE 2111. - All incoming freshmen must complete FAFE 1111.
-Students transferring more than 12 semester hours will take FATE 2111 (Faulkner University Transfer Experience) in lieu of FAFE 1111. - Students who are not required to take science labs and/or FAFE 1111 (FATE 2111) will be required to take additional elective credits to maintain the 64 hours of credits required for the associate's degree.
+\Students who take 2 hour BI classes will have to increase the number of elective hours to obtain the 64 hours needed for the degree.

+\\Students in adult programs are not required to take the lab courses, thereby reducing the total science requirement from 8 to 6 hours.
+However, additional elective credits will be required to maintain the 64 hours of credits required for the associate's degree.

+\\\ All incoming freshmen must complete FAFE 1111.
+Students transferring more than 12 semester hours will take FATE 2111 in lieu of FAFE 1111.
+Students in adult programs are not required to take FAFE 1111 or FATE 2111; however, additional elective credits will be required to maintain the 64 hours of credits required for the associate's degree.